- Air tightness

 The Retrofit for the Future database gives details of dozens of mainly housing association and council properties which are in the process of being brought up to high insulation and air tightness standards.
 The PDFs go into considerable detail about the methods

-‘Fabric First’ Although waiting for an update (as of 21/10/2012 the guide is based on out of date Building Regs and SAPStandard Assessment Procedure - the method used in the building regulations for calculating the energy use of a house. see Part L and SAP), the ESTEnergy Savings Trust guide Fabric First contains a great deal of very useful information about the design of a building’s fabric.
+‘Fabric First’ Although waiting for an update (as of 21/10/2012 the guide is based on out of date Building Regs and SAPStandard Assessment Procedure - the method used in the building regulations for calculating the energy use of a house.), the ESTEnergy Savings Trust guide Fabric First contains a great deal of very useful information about the design of a building’s fabric.

 The Green Deal.
 The government’s efforts to stimulate a variety of methods for greening a house, from solar collectors to insulation, are almost impossible to keep up with!
 They have been alternately ignored by the public or so oversubscribe that it was necessary to close them only days after they were announced.
 This has made it very difficult for the various industries to gear up properly over an uncertain time span.
 Some have been very sensible, particularly around insulation, especially external insulation.
 Check out the Green Deal flavour of the minute.